charlieweltchek/charlieweltchek/README.md

 [<img src="https://user-images.githubusercontent.com/91146906/162140965-cf707805-9abd-43f7-8314-4f96794c44dc.svg" height="35"/>](#skills)

 ## About Me
 Hello!
 I'm Charles Weltchek, a data-driven marketing and business strategist with a strong foundation in analytics, problem-solving, and project execution.
 With experience in marketing campaign management, business intelligence, and stakeholder collaboration, I specialize in translating data into actionable strategies that drive business success.
+I am looking for opportunities in strategy and transformation consulting, where I can apply data-driven insights and analytical problem-solving to help businesses optimize operations, improve decision-making, and drive growth.

 My background includes marketing analytics, content strategy, and data visualization, allowing me to bridge the gap between technical insights and real-world business applications.
 I thrive in fast-paced, cross-functional environments, where I collaborate with teams to optimize marketing efforts, streamline business operations, and improve decision-making processes.
 When I'm not studying, you can find me either on the mountain skiing or out in the sun golfing.